 Put an American spin on the British classic, Sticky Toffee Pudding.
-Delicious, perfectly spongy cake, soaked with luscious Sticky Toffee Sauce, and topped with ice cream and Reddi-wip Original Whipped topping is a very special way to celebrate all the fun of summer with family and friends.
+Delicious, perfectly spongy cake, soaked with luscious Sticky Toffee Sauce, and topped with ice cream and whipped topping is a very special way to celebrate all the fun of summer with family and friends.

 Sticky Toffee Pudding is life, so pardon me why I try to contain my excitement with this dessert.
 THIS treat is SO good, I haven’t even the words.
 It is DELICIOUS.
 Balanced.
 Not overly sweet.
 A grown-up dessert, yes …but both my kids gobbled it up too.
 Love love love love love.
 So let’s kick off our summer in the best way with Sticky Toffee Pudding Sundae, shall we?